gbif/hp-swissnatcoll/en/how-to-publish-data.md

 > - Collection Digitizer
 > - Data Administrator

-⚠️ If your institution does not yet have a Collection Digitizer, please send an email to [contact-swissnatcoll@infofauna.ch](mailto:contact-swissnatcoll@infofauna.ch) with your full name, institution email and institution name.
+⚠️ If your institution does not yet have a Collection Digitizer, please send a request by email to [contact-swissnatcoll@infofauna.ch](mailto:contact-swissnatcoll@infofauna.ch) with your full name, institution email and institution name.

-<br>✅ My dataset has all **mandatory fields** (attributes) to ensure correct import in DAGI.
+<br>✅ My dataset has all **mandatory fields** (attributes) **correctly informed** to ensure successfull import in DAGI.
 > - scientificName ([definition](https://dwc.tdwg.org/terms/#dwc:scientificName){:target="_blank"})
 > - catalogNumber ([definition](https://dwc.tdwg.org/terms/#dwc:catalogNumber){:target="_blank"})

 <br>✅ My ready-for-import dataset file is an **UTF-8 encoded csv or text file with tab separation** and **[Darwin Core standardised columns and cell content](/en/data-aggregator-faqs#where-can-i-find-the-darwin-core-terms-description){:target="_blank"}**.
 > catalogNumber     scientificName     eventDate     recordedBy     ...<br>
 > XXX-123456789     Poa annua L.     2024-10-09     Weber Morgan     ...<br>
 > ...      ...     ...      ...     ...<br>
 > XXX-234567890     Poa annua L.     2024-10-08     Weber Morgan     ...

 <br>✅ My ready-for-import dataset file has a **maximum size of 800 Mbyte (= 800 Mo)**.

 <br>

 <div style="padding: 15px; border: 1px solid transparent; border-color: transparent; margin-bottom: 20px; border-radius: 4px; color: #31708f; background-color: #d9edf7; border-color: #bce8f1;">
-<strong>👌 You can do as many data imports as you like</strong>.
-The Data Aggregator tracks all imported files, even if they contain the same data. <strong>If your catalogNumber remain unchanged</strong>, each new import will update the corresponding existing data.
+<strong>👌 You can do as many data imports as you want</strong>.
+The Data Aggregator tracks all imported files, even if they contain the same data. <strong>If your catalogNumber remain unchanged, each new import will update the corresponding existing data</strong>.
 </div>

 <br>